 This guide serves up bite-sized code snippets that will give you an instant retrieval of these crucial pieces of information using either product IDs or SKUs.

-Now imagine processing orders faster than lightning, filtering your product catalog like a pro, and updating price or stock management“.
+Now imagine processing orders faster than lightning, filtering your product catalog like a pro and updating prices or doing stock management.
 This is precisely what we are going to help you achieve in just a few lines of code, even a coding novice can implement.

 Why do you need a product ID